Hypertension

 The food industry resists reducing the use of sodium in the preparation of packaged foods and restaurant meals.
 It markets some salty items as traditional foods.
 Its lobbyists and lawyers disputes the harms of salt.
 The food industry argues that

-• consumers make informed decisions (the argument tobacco companies and drug companies used to defend their profit from the sale of addictive harmful products), and
+• consumers make informed decisions (the same argument tobacco companies and drug companies used to defend their profit from the sale of addictive products), and

-• manufacturers have the right to use salt and marketing to sell products.
+• manufacturers have the right to use salt to sell products profitably.

-I have put sodium content of several food items in a table at the end of this post that I can alter without changing the rest of this post.
+I have put sodium content of several food items in a table at the end of this post.

 Salt Free Foods